ncsa/ncsa_system_documentation/docs/source/index.rst

 - :ref:`general`

-  General system documentation on topics that are applicable across multiple NCSA computing resources, including :ref:`logging_in` and :ref:`transfer`.
+  Documentation on topics that are applicable across multiple NCSA computing resources, including :ref:`logging_in` and :ref:`transfer`.

 - :ref:`licensed`

-  Licenced software that is supported on NCSA computing resources.
-However to use/invoke this software on the resource, you must own a separate software license.
+  Documentation on licenced software that is supported on NCSA computing resources.
+To use/invoke this software on the resource, you must own a separate software license.

 - :ref:`legacy`

-  This is documentation from retired NCSA resources and applications. **These documents are no longer maintained.** Use this section for historical reference but consult the other documentation for current information related to using NCSA computing resources.
+  Documentation from retired NCSA resources and applications. **These documents are no longer maintained.** Use this section for historical reference but consult the other documentation for current information related to using NCSA computing resources.

 .. toctree::
    :hidden: